Shadows over Innsmouth

-Shadows over Innsmouth is an anthology of stories edited by Stephen Jones.
+Shadows over Innsmouth is an American anthology of stories edited by Stephen Jones.
 It was published by Fedogan & Bremer in 1994 in an edition of 2,100 copies of which 100 were signed by the contributors.
-The anthology contains the H. P. Lovecraft novella "The Shadow over Innsmouth" and several stories by British authors written as sequels to the Lovecraft story.
+The anthology contains the H. P. Lovecraft novella The Shadow over Innsmouth and several stories by British authors written as sequels to the Lovecraft story.
 Seven of the stories are original to this collection.
 Others first appeared in the magazines Interzone, Dagon, Fear! and Weirdbook or in the anthologies Dark Mind, Dark Heart, Aisling and other Irish Tales of Terror and Irrational Numbers.